aadilmallick/my-notes-docusaurus/docs/ai-assisted-coding/13-vibe-coding-slop-mastery.md

 6. **Run tests again:** Execute the tests to check if the component passes.
 If there are failures, review error messages.
+#### 6 patterns

+**Spec-driven development**

+- The highest-impact practice
+- Teams that spec first report 2–3x better AI output
+- Structure specs as PRDs covering six areas: commands, testing, project structure, code style, git workflow, and boundaries

+**Test-first AI generation**

+- Writing or generating tests before implementation gives the AI a target to hit
+- Combined with Ralph Loops, this produces reliable code with minimal intervention
+- Essentially TDD with an AI partner

+**Project memory / rules files**

+- CLAUDE.md, .github/copilot-instructions.md, .cursor/rules, custom instructions — encoding standards where the AI reads them automatically
+- Table stakes for serious AI-assisted development

+**The Ralph Loop**

+- Define the goal with clear acceptance criteria, give the AI tests for self-verification, and let it iterate autonomously until all tests pass
+- Works excellently for well-scoped, testable tasks
+- Set a maximum iteration limit (5–7) to prevent runaway token usage.

+**The Beads Pattern**

+- "Beads on a string" — sequential, checkpointed tasks where each step's output feeds the next
+- Each bead has its own acceptance criteria and commit point
+- Provides granular rollback that monolithic agent tasks lack

+**The Factory Model**

+- The mental shift from writing code to building the factory that builds your software
+- Spin up multiple agents in parallel, each with different concerns
+- Define outcomes, review results, refine specs
+- Quality control parallels: precise specs are precise inputs; vague specs multiply errors across the entire fleet.

 ### How to write good specs